 Funding opportunities under Horizon 2020 are divided into different categories.
 Projects presented here have been granted under the Societal Challenges and the Marie Skłodowska-Curie program.
-For projects granted under the Excellent Science pillar, click here.
+For projects granted under the European Research Council, click here.

 NeEDS - Network of European Data Scientists

 NeEDS (Network of European Data Scientists) consists of six academic participants and eight industrial ones from five EU countries, USA and Latin America with strong and complementary expertise, from industry sectors ranging from energy, retailing, insurance to banking, as well as national statistical offices.
 With this composition, NeEDS is in a unique position to deliver cutting-edge multidisciplinary research to advance academic thinking on Data Science in Europe, and to improve the Data Science capabilities of industry and the public sector.

 NeEDS responds to the massive scientific and technological challenges that the very rapidly growing field of Data Science has created for users and producers of data in Europe and world-wide.
 The challenges stem from the complexity of the data, the completely novel questions posed to data scientists, as well as the need of non-experts to visualize and interact with the knowledge extracted from data in order to aid data-driven decision-making.
 Companies and public sector bodies around Europe find they cannot build up the required capabilities quickly enough, and Europe is remarkably behind US academia in increasing Data Science capacity.
 NeEDS provides an integrated modelling and computing environment that facilitates data analysis and data visualization to enhance interaction.